Max Richter: Other collaborations

 In 2010, Richter's soundscape The Anthropocene formed part of Darren Almond's film installation at the White Cube gallery in London.
 The composer has also collaborated with digital art collective Random International on two projects, contributing scores to the installations Future Self (2012), staged at the MADE space in Berlin, and Rain Room (2012/13) at London's Barbican Centre and MOMA, in New York.

 Personal life

-Max Richter lives in Oxfordshire with his partner, the visual artist Yulia Mahr, two black Labradors called Haku and Evie, and a cat called Kiki.
-They have previously lived in Edinburgh and Berlin.